rzadevv/Palintrace/README.md

 - Letta `active` describes current attachment/listing state along that adapter source path; it is not a backend-independent truth state.
 - Backend metadata cannot be promoted into portable fields unless the mapping is explicit and stable.
-- Schema version `0.1` supports normalization only.
-It contains no findings, checker, or repair model.
+- Normalized schema version `0.1` contains no findings, gold labels, checker, or repair model.
+- Mutation challenges create controlled research inputs but do not report detector or retrieval performance.